haddie7979/Prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Changing the background color to make it easier on the eyes.

 ## Video Walkthrough